sauterto/clim_env_hydro/_build/html/_sources/docs/installation.md

 install new packages of the Python, and to manage computational environments.
 On the [Anaconda](https://www.anaconda.com/products/distribution) homepage you will find all the information and files you need to install Anaconda.
+The necessary Python packages can be easily installed via Anaconda.

 (jupyterhub)=
 ## Jupyterhub on the CMS Server of the HU Berlin